 Viewings can be a way of finding some closure for some people.
 For other people, they may wish to remember the person as who they were.
 It is completely up to family to make a decision on whether or not to have a viewing and the decision is often based on family tradition and the circumstances of the death.

 Who do I inform

 Prepaying for your funeral is an option for anyone who would like to set funds aside for their funeral.
-After pre-arrangements are made an itemized list of costs will be put together which can be prepaid into a registered prepaid funeral fund.
+After pre-arrangements are made an itemised list of costs will be put together which can be prepaid into a registered prepaid funeral fund.
 At Riverview Funerals we use Sureplan Gold as our trusted provider of Funeral Bond products.

 Prepaying for your funeral saves your family the worry and financial burden at a time that is most difficult.
 By prepaying a funeral at todays costs, the interest on your investment is designed to cover any increase on costs in the future.

 Prepaid Funeral Funds are passed onto a Registered Prepaid Funeral Fund.
 These companies are regulated and audited by government agencies to ensure that all funds which are invested are properly secured.
 Riverview Funerals uses one of the most reputable Funeral Funds in Australia.
 Please call or visit us for any disclosure documentation.